autonomys/subspace-docs/docs/farming-&-staking/wallets/talisman.md

 6. Once you enter Talisman, you will see a dashboard.
 ![step-6](/img/doc-imgs/talisman/Talisman-5.png)

-## Connect wallet to Autonomys and find wallet public address
+## Connect a wallet to Autonomys and find your wallet public address

 **Creating a new account**